Couple allegedly engaging in sex act at Oakland A’s game being investigated by police - NewsBreak

 If charged and convicted, the couple could be penalized with up to six months in jail and a fine of $1,000.

-In other news, the A’s won Sunday’s game, defeating the Seattle Mariners 3-5.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In other news, the A’s won Sunday’s game, defeating the Seattle Mariners 5-3.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0